Foreign policy of the United States: 21st century

 Malaysian Prime Minister Mahathir Mohamad meets with US Secretary of State Mike Pompeo in 2018.

 Following the end of the Cold War, the United States entered the 21st century as the sole superpower, though this status has been challenged by China, India, Russia, and the European Union.
 Substantial problems remain, such as climate change, nuclear proliferation, and the specter of international terrorism.

 The September 11 attacks in 2001 caused a policy shift, in which America declared a "war on terror".
 The United States invaded Afghanistan in 2001 and invaded Iraq in 2003, emphasizing nation-building and the neutralization of terrorist threats in the Middle East.
 During the war on terror, the United States significantly expanded its military and intelligence capacities while also pursuing economic methods of targeting opposing governments.
 After a phased withdrawal from Iraq, In 2014, the Islamic State emerged as a major hostile power in the Middle East, and the United States led a military intervention in Iraq and Syria to combat it.
 The extended nature of American involvement in Iraq and Afghanistan has resulted in support for isolationism and reduced involvement in foreign conflicts.

 In 2011, the United States led a NATO intervention in Libya.
 In 2013, disclosures of American surveillance programs revealed that United States intelligence policy included extensive global surveillance activities against foreign governments and citizens.

 In 2017, diplomats from other countries developed new tactics to engage with President Donald Trump's brand of American nationalism.
 Peter Baker of The New York Times reported on the eve of his first foreign trip as president that the global diplomatic community had devised a strategy of keeping interactions brief, complimenting him, and giving him something he can consider a victory.
 Before the Trump presidency, foreign policy in the U.S. was the result of bipartisan consensus on an agenda of strengthening its position as the number one power.
 That consensus has since fractured, with Republican and Democratic politicians increasingly calling for a more restrained approach.
 Foreign policy under the Trump administration involved heightened tensions with Iran, a trade war through increased tariffs, and a reduced role in international organizations.

 Advancing a "Free and Open Indo-Pacific" has become the core of the U.S. national security strategy and has been embraced by both Democratic and Republican administrations.
 The United States ended its wars in the Greater Middle East with the withdrawal from Afghanistan in 2021.
-Unlike the Trump administration, which is more concerned with containing China's influence, foreign policy of the Biden-Harris administration shifted to an increased focus on Russia following the attempted Russian election interference in 2016 and developments in the Russo-Ukrainian War.
+Unlike the Trump administration, which is more concerned with containing China's influence, foreign policy of the Biden-Harris administration shifted to an increased focus on Russia following the attempted Russian interference in the 2016 United States elections and developments in the Russo-Ukrainian War.
 With the rise of Russia and China as co-superpowers, the United States has had to shift its relations to more cooperation rather than coercion, with Russia and China pursuing a more self serving global system.